-Before you execute the extension function, create an archive package and specify the package into which the requirements are to be moved for the package that contains the requirements.
+Before you execute the extension function, create an archive package and specify the package into which the requirements are to be moved.
 Choose Edit to open the properties of the package and switch to the Further Properties tab.

 In addition, the defined state must be assigned to the requirements on the Further properties tab.
 Only then can they be moved to the package intended for this purpose.

 - From the context menu of a package, choose Archive requirements.